 Learn more about Power Up by watching our Workshop Video

 The program mission is to accumulate funds and reinvest the money in our communities by providing bill-pay assistance to qualified GVEC members and community grants to local nonprofit groups and civic organizations for community development and improvement projects.

-The electric bills of GVEC members are rounded up to the nearest dollar each month, and the difference in change is donated to the POWER UP Community Fund.
+The electric bills of GVEC members are rounded up to the nearest dollar each month, and the difference in change is donated to the Power Up Community Fund.
 For example, if a bill is $114.76, it will be rounded up to $115.00.
-The difference between the actual bill and the rounded up amount—24 cents—will be donated to POWER UP.
+The difference between the actual bill and the rounded up amount—24 cents—will be donated to Power Up.
 The amount donated could be as little as a penny, but not more than 99 cents.
 The donation will appear as a line item on the GVEC member’s electric bill.

 An application, along with eligibility information, can be filled out here.
 The information is also available at GVEC Customer Service Centers.

 You can find a list of awards here, or read about some of the community projects in the Power Up section of our Blog.